patrickrauls/AWStour/SslWalkthrough.md

 exit
 ```

-### Setup your .env file
+### Setup your .env and knexfile.js
-TODO is it possible to use the simpler connection string in production?
 ```
-# create your .env file add in your key pairs and save
+# A note on postgresql connection strings

+# I use the following connection string locally and can get away with this because it defaults to my user
+DATABASE_URL=postgres://localhost:5432/[db name]
-# you will probably need to change how you access your db for the instance
+# But in production, you will need to specify the user and password with the following format
-# locally, we are able to use simple connection strings, but in the instance,
-# you may need to specify more info

-# I went from using this locally
-# DATABASE_URL=postgres://localhost:5432/[db name]

-# to using this for the instance
+postgres://[user]:[password]@[host]:[port]/[dbname]

+# You may also use the longhand connection object by specifying the following vars in your .env
-# DB_USER=xxxx
+DB_USER=xxxx
-# DB_PASSWORD=xxx
+DB_PASSWORD=xxx
-# DB=xxx              - the db name
+DB=xxx              # the db name
-# DB_PORT=5432
+DB_PORT=5432
-# DB_HOST=localhost
+DB_HOST=localhost

-cd [project dir]

-# edit your .env file
-nano .env
-# enter your environment variables
-# If you are specifying a port in your env variables - be sure to specify the http acces port only
-# After creating and installing the ssl certificate, this can be changed to your https port
-# In my particular case, I will be using port 3000 at this time

-# Also ensure your knexfile.js file mirrors your changes to your new connection parameters
-# As an example...
+# And then within your knexfiles.js, setting up a connection object
 require('dotenv').config({silent:true});

 module.exports = {